dotnet/arcade/Documentation/HowToCreatePackages.md

 ## Things to Check

-- Package sources must go into the `src/` folder on the root of the repository.
+- Package sources must go into the `src\` folder on the root of the repository.

-- Inside the `src/` folder create a folder representing the project namespace: `src/Microsoft.DotNet.ProjectOne`.
+- Inside the `src\` folder create a folder representing the project namespace: `src\Microsoft.DotNet.ProjectOne`.

-- The main sources for the package must go into `src/` folder.
+- The main sources for the package must go into `src\` folder.
 That is:

-  `src/Microsoft.DotNet.ProjectOne/src`
+  `src\Microsoft.DotNet.ProjectOne\src`

 - The sources for unit tests should go side-by-side with the main sources.

-  `src/Microsoft.DotNet.ProjectOne/tests`
+  `src\Microsoft.DotNet.ProjectOne\tests`

 - You should include a `README.md` file on the root of the package.